-AODA reference: IASR section 79
+AODA reference: IASR sections 79 and 80

-Deadline and status: January 1, 2013 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: Peterborough Police Service consults with the Accessibility Advisory Committee, the public and people with disabilities to determine the proportion of on-demand accessible taxicabs required in the community.